almondnick/horiseon-challenge/README.md

 ## Acknowledgments

-Many thanks to Brett Gaynor and Chris Pesar for their guidance for this project.
+Many thanks to Brett Gaynor and Chris Pesar for their guidance on this project.